VACCINE MICROPATCHES

 Since 2018, MSF has been closely following the development of this technology, which could transform the approach to vaccination in unstable contexts.
 Three candidates for a combined measles-rubella vaccine are currently at different stages of clinical trials.

-These micropatches offer several advantages:
+These micropatches would offer several advantages:

 The role of the MSF Foundation